open-mpi/ompi/opal/mca/memory/ptmalloc2/README-open-mpi.txt

 - if the env variable is set to -1, enable our ptmalloc2 if the file was found
 - if the env variable is any other value, enable our ptmalloc2
-- if the file is a static library, then override all of the above and disable our ptmalloc2
 - if we're enabling our ptmalloc2, initialize ptmalloc (via ptmalloc_init()) and then set the 4 hooks to point to our name-shifted ptmalloc2 functions